AgileLearningCenters/alc-post-type/README.md

  - Filter by upcoming renewal
 - Associate ALC Post with Site and display edit page on site's admin settings

+## How to: Update gravity form

+Make changes to the gravity form on a dev server, test them then export the forms settings.

+Replace `gravity-form-template.json` and commit.

+Import new form to live website.

 ## Structure

 - alc_profile